-Benefits of Extra Virgin Olive Oil For Health, Skin, Hair
+11 Proven Health Benefits Of Extra Virgin Olive Oil

-Most dietitians and health experts today recommend extra virgin olive oil as the healthiest oil for cooking, and hair and skincare.
+Most dietitians and health experts today recommend extra virgin olive oil as the healthiest oil for cooking, hair, and skincare.

-It is also a proven fact that the people who follow a Mediterranean diet are less prone to cardiovascular diseases, obesity, and diabetes compared to the other popular diets followed.
-And the cooking oil used in a Mediterranean diet is none other than extra virgin olive oil.
+It is also a proven fact that people who follow a Mediterranean diet are less prone to cardiovascular diseases, obesity, and diabetes compared to the other popular diets followed.
+The main oil for cooking used in a Mediterranean diet is none other than extra virgin olive oil.

-The health benefits of olive oil have been in discussion for decades.
-Most of the recent studies are recognizing the fat in olive oil (extra virgin quality) as the healthiest fat of all.
-This oil is also highly appreciated for the healthy fatty acids and antioxidants in it.
+The benefits of EVOO have been in discussion for decades.
+Most recent studies recognize the fat in olive oil (extra virgin quality) as the healthiest fat.
+This oil is also highly appreciated for its healthy fatty acids and antioxidants.

 Cardiovascular diseases have become the single biggest health concern today for the vast majority of people all over the world.